-Building America is a partnership between the U.S. Department of Energy (DOE) and the building industry to develop production-ready building systems that lead to wholehouse energy savings of 50% by 2010 and 90% by 2020.
+Building America is a partnership between the U.S. Department of Energy (DOE) and the building industry to develop production-ready building systems that lead to whole-house energy savings of 50% by 2010 and 90% by 2020.
 McStain Neighborhoods is a partner to BSC, one of five Building America industry teams.
-Targeting 40-50% energy savings.
-McStain and BSC designed and built the Discovery House in Loveland, Colorado, with a large number of energyefficiency measures.
+Targeting 40-50% energy savings, McStain and BSC designed and built the Discovery House in Loveland, Colorado, with a large number of energy-efficiency measures.
+The Discovery House is a 233-m2 (2512-ft2), two-story home with a 59-m2 (636-ft2) conditioned basement (Figure 1).
 In addition to a high-performance envelope and efficient mechanical systems, this home utilizes a passive solar design, a solar hot water loop integrated with the space-heating system, an HRV, compact fluorescent lighting, and energy-efficient appliances.
-In June 2004, NREL worked in partnership with McStain and BSC to provide comprehensive field-testing and analysis to evaluate key building systems and identify possible solutions to any performance issues.
-Figure 1 shows the completed house at the time field-testing was conducted.
-The Discovery House is a 2512-ft2 (233-m2), two-story home with a 636-ft2 (59-m2) conditioned basement.
 Other key design specifications are summarized in Table 1.
-Features that are not part of McStain's standard practice in the Denver metropolitan area are presented For this particular project, NREL began its in italics. participation after the design and construction had been completed.
+Features that are not part of McStain's standard practice in the Denver metropolitan area are presented in italics.
+For this particular project, NREL began its participation after the design and construction had been completed.
 A more complete description of the Discovery House and the design philosophy behind it can be found in an article published by McStain Neighborhoods [2].